-The next CLUVEX VE Week is on May 12.-16.2025, three hours per day at 14:00 PM (Helsinki time, UTC+3).
-During the VE Week, we will introduce and discuss the latest scientific knowledge on climate change from multidisciplinary perspectives, from natural and social sciences and the arts.
+The next CLUVEX virtual exchange week is on May 12.-16.2025, three hours per day at 2 PM (Helsinki time, UTC+3).
+During the virtual exchange week, we will introduce and discuss the latest scientific knowledge on climate change from multidisciplinary perspectives, from natural and social sciences and the arts.
 The CLUVEX virtual exchange sessions are organized on Zoom with ~500 students.
 The daily meetings consist of lectures, discussions, and workshopping in small groups of ~10 students and a designated moderator.
 The moderator's central role is to facilitate and guide the international and interdisciplinary interactions, workshopping, and learning in small online groups.

-Participating Moderators' training & moderating during VE Week as moderator you will:
+Participating Moderators' training & moderating during the Virtual Exchange Week as a moderator you will...

-- get an internship certificate related to your studies; - get 3-5 ECTS, given by Open University at University of Helsinki; - hone your online interaction, pedagogy and language skills in international environment; - increase your contacts with the CLUVEX network and universities.
+- get an internship certificate related to your studies - get 3-5 ECTS, given by Open University at University of Helsinki - hone your online interaction, pedagogy and language skills in an international environment - increase your contacts with the CLUVEX network and universities

-Moderator Training online events on Zoom
+Moderator Training on-line events on Zoom